parkster246/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. any time you use a route while you're rendering elements you also want to use the useRouteMatch so all the data transfers between different routes.
+It should look like "import {useRouteMatch} from 'react-router-dom'"

 1. How would you explain form validation to someone who has never programmed before?
+Form validation performs a server check to see if information being submitted through forms is valid.
 1. In 1-2 sentences, define end to end testing.
+End to end testing rns code on your program to stress test for bugs in your application.
 ## Instructions

 ### Task 1: Project Set Up